by Philippe Lewis

-And to reach that I want to support you, personally, to feel your worth not because I am a man and I tell you that you are as a woman, but because I know you as the fullness of you (or as much as I can), as someone I love fully, as someone who is amazing in more ways than I can count, who is perfect as you are and as you are not.
+And to reach that I want to support you, personally, to feel your worth not because I am a man and I tell you that you are enough as a woman, but because I know you as the fullness of you (or as much as I can), as someone I love fully, as someone who is amazing in more ways than I can count, who is badass and perfect as you are and as you are not.
 I want you to know that I see and feel and drink of your essence and reflect it right back to you so that you KNOW yourself even better.

 And so because I reflected you back to you with love

 Just like that, you will KNOW that you are enough.